Overview – Religious Language

 • “God loves us”

 This topic is not about whether these statements are true or false.
 Instead, the debate is about whether such religious language is meaningful or whether it is meaningless.
+At first glance, it might seem obvious what “God exists” means.
+But there are philosophical definitions of meaningful which are used to argue religious language is meaningless:

 You also need to know the difference between cognitivist and non-cognitivist views of religious language.